-Considering the Order No. 36-92 of 6 October 1992 concerning proclamation of the definitive results of the constitutional referendum by the Supreme Court,
+Considering the Order No. 36-92 of 6 October 1992 concerning proclamation of the definitive results of the constitutional referendum by the Supreme Court, the PRESIDENT of the REPUBLIC promulgates the constitutional law with the following tenor:

 Considering Decree No. 92-222/PMRT of 14 October 1992 concerning publication of the definitive results of the constitutional referendum of 27 September 1992,